praveenck/docs/content/index.md

 Business logic is confined to the service layer and encapsulated in service classes.

-The source code for the proposed changes can be found in the recent github push [here][4].
+You can find the source code for the proposed changes in the recent github push [here][4].
 There is also a VirtualBox image that contains the installation of a recent Magento-2 code base [here][5].
-You can find the instructions for using the virtualbox image [here][6].
+Instructions for using the virtualbox image are [here][6].

 [4]: <https://github.com/magento/magento2>